AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 ## Introduction: (15 mins)

 > Instructor Note: Discuss topic and explain by dividing parts into sections.
 Ask students to define, explain, or recall any **specific** elements relating to the current topic, when applicable.
+Intro to GA
+GA Overview - General Assembly transforms thinkers into creators through education and opportunities in technology, business, and design.
+What began as a co-working space in 2011 has since grown into a global learning experience, with campuses in 15 cities and over 25,000 graduates worldwide (and growing!)
+General Assembly offers a variety of courses, workshops, and resources in fields like: Product Management, Digital Marketing, User Experience Design, Web Development, Data Analytics, Mobile Development, and Data Science.
+At the end of class, we will direct you to how to learn more!

 #### How the World Wide Web Works:

-> In this section you will be discussing how the world wide web works.
-It is important here to include the following:
+> In this section we will discuss how the world wide web works.

 - Web communication comes down to requests and responses.
 - What is a host?